-bpmn-visualization is a TypeScript library for visualizing process execution data on BPMN diagrams.
+bpmn-visualization is a TypeScript library for visualizing process execution data on BPMN diagrams, with simplicity.

 1. Overview